voxsim/knowledge/software-engineer/legacy-code.md

 4. Determine whether the sprouted method will need to return values to source method.
 If so, change the call so that its return value is assigned to a variable.
 5. Develop the sprout method using test-driven development.
 6. Remove the comment in the source method to enable the call.

+## Wrap Method
+Wrap Method is a great way to introduce seams while adding new features.
+There are only a couple of downsides.
+The first is that the new feature that you add can’t be intertwined with the logic of the old feature.
+It has to be something that you do either before or after the old feature.

+Here are the steps for the first version of the Wrap Method:
+1. Identify a method you need to change.
+2. If the change can be formulated as a single sequence of statements in one place, rename the method and then create a new method with the same name and signature as the old method.
+Remember to Preserve Signatures as you do this.
+3. Place a call to the old method in the new method
+4. Develop a method for the new feature, test first, and call it from the new method

+In the second version, when we don’t care to use the same name as the old method, the steps look like this:
+1. Identify a method you need to change.
+2. If the change can be formulated as a single sequence of statements in one place, develop a new method for it using test-driven development.
+3. Create another method that calls the new method and the old method.

+For both sprout and wrap, you can do the same with classes and packages.

+## Golden Master
+TODO